wultra/powerauth-mobile-sdk/docs/Migration-from-1.8-to-1.9.md

 ### API changes

-- The following methods are no longer available in `PowerAuthSDK` class:
+- The following functions are no longer available in `PowerAuthSDK` class:
   - Synchronous function `eciesEncryptorForApplicationScope()` is replaced with asynchronous variant that guarantees the temporary encryption key is prepared.
   - Synchronous function `eciesEncryptorForActivationScope()` is replaced with asynchronous variant that guarantees the temporary encryption key is prepared.